 “Please,” he says softly, contritely.
 I pull some pajama pants out of the drawer while he removes his cargo shorts.
 While he dons his pajama pants, I replace my dress with one of his t-shirts.
 I gather our things from the floor and put them in a nearby chair.
 He comes behind me and clamps his arms tight around me, resting his head on my shoulder.

 “I’m not going anywhere, Christian,” I say softly.
 I feel him nod and I lead him to the bed.
 He climbs in first and I turn out the light and climb in with him.
 As we snuggle under the sheets, I lie on my side, partly on my back, and wrap my arms and legs around him again.
 He wraps his arms around me and nuzzles into my chest.
-He sighs heavily once he is comfortable and I play in his hair.
+He sighs heavily once he’s comfortable, and I begin to play in his hair.

 “Why were you out at the water again?” he asks, exhaustion in his voice but also a hint of fear.
-I sighed.
+I sigh.
 I have to let him know that it wasn’t him.

 “I dreamed of Harris again,” I say softly.
 “I lay here for an hour—in your arms—trying to get back to sleep, but then I had to go to the bathroom and… by then, I knew I wouldn’t get back to sleep.”

-“The last time you stood by the water, you were running away from me,” he said.
+“The last time you stood by the water, you were running away from me,” he says.

 “Not so much running away as… trying to breathe…” I correct him.